dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3567: Extremism can result in violence regardless of beliefs.
+### T3567: Religious extremism has led to violence and human rights abuses.

 |Support|
 |---|